 The County-District-School (CDS) code system is an administrative convenience designed to provide the California Department of Education (CDE), the Department of Finance, and post-secondary institutions with a method to track schools.
 The CDS code uniquely identifies a school, enables automated systems to make payments efficiently, and allows data to be accurately reported to the state.

-9. We are opening a new school next year.
-How do we get a CDS code?
+9. How do we get a CDS code?

-Please contact the Educational Options Office to discuss the requirements for opening an educational options school.
+You may contact the Educational Options Office to discuss the requirements for opening an educational options school.
 For contact information and additional resources, please visit the Educational Options [http://www.cde.ca.gov/sp/eo/] Web page.
-If the school meets the requirements, complete an Application for a County-District-School (CDS) Code (form CDS-01; formerly known as the TSD-01 form) (DOC; Revised 21-May-2013) and submit it along with the required information to our office.
+If the school meets the requirements, complete an Application for a County-District-School (CDS) Code (form CDS-01) (DOC; Revised 01-Sep-2015) and submit it along with the required information to the CDS office.
 Approval from the Educational Options’ Office is required before a new CDS code will be issued.

-If the district has submitted an Application for a County-District-School (CDS) Code (form CDS-01; formerly known as the TSD-01 form) (DOC; Revised 21-May-2013) and the CDE has already assigned a CDS code, the school information will be available for modification via the OPUS-CDS application.
-If a CDS code has not yet been assigned, you may e-mail your changes to the CDS Administration at CDSadmin@cde.ca.gov with a note that the change is for a new school application previously sent.
-You may also submit a Change Request for a CDS Code (form CDS-02; formerly known as the TSD-02 form) (DOC; Revised 21-May-2013).
+If the district has submitted an Application for a County-District-School (CDS) Code (form CDS-01) (DOC; Revised 01-Sep-2015) and the CDE has already assigned a CDS code, the school information will be available for modification via the OPUS-CDS Application [http://www3.cde.ca.gov/opuscds/].
+If a CDS code has not yet been assigned, e-mail your changes to CDSadmin@cde.ca.gov with a note that the change is for a new school application previously sent.

-The CDS Coordinator should use the OPUS-CDS application to request the school status be changed from pending to active and, if necessary, modify the Open Date.
-The pending status can be changed no sooner than two weeks prior to the Open Date, which should correspond to the first day of classroom instruction.
+The CDS Coordinator uses the OPUS-CDS Application [http://www3.cde.ca.gov/opuscds/] to request the school status be changed from pending to active and, if necessary, modify the Open Date.
+The pending status can be changed no sooner than two weeks prior to the school’s open date, which should correspond to the first day of classroom instruction.

 Data Review and Updates